ComposableFi/composable/rfcs/0004-pablo-distribution.md

-The account that is transferred-to has to be **a dedicated account** in staking rewards pallet that tracks the staking reward allocation in a given token.
-This is not to mix these allocations with the already transferred rewards in the staking rewards pallet account.
+The account that is transferred-to has to be **a dedicated account** in staking rewards pallet that tracks the staking reward allocation in a given token.This is not to mix these allocations with the already transferred rewards in the staking rewards pallet account.

 ##### 5.3.2.3.
 Governance Sets the Pablo Pool LP Staking Reward Allocation

-Following is a new extrinsic in the staking rewards pallet that is to be called by the governance origin to transfer pool LP reward allocation per pool.
-Refer [Staking Reward Calculation](#_staking_reward_calculation).
+Following is a new extrinsic in the staking rewards pallet that is to be called by the governance origin to transfer pool LP reward allocation per pool.Refer [Staking Reward Calculation](#_staking_reward_calculation).

 <img src="images/staking-rewards-set-lp-reward-allocation.png" width="454" height="197" alt="staking rewards set lp reward allocation" />

-Note that the extrinsic itself is agnostic to Pablo specifics.
-Therefore, it can be used to specify reward allocation for any other asset that is to be incentivized to be staked.
-A list data structure `perAssetRewardAllocation` can be used to store this value in storage.
+Note that the extrinsic itself is agnostic to Pablo specifics.Therefore, it can be used to specify reward allocation for any other asset that is to be incentivized to be staked.A list data structure `perAssetRewardAllocation` can be used to store this value in storage.

 ##### 5.3.2.4.
 RewardAccumulationHook

-Following algorithm is to added as part of the existing [block hook](https://github.com/ComposableFi/composable/blob/main/frame/staking-rewards/src/lib.rs#L363) in staking rewards pallet.
-As it is only accumulating new rewards for an upcoming epoch, the code is proposed to be run inside a new state `State:AccumulatingRewards`.
+Following algorithm is to added as part of the existing [block hook](https://github.com/ComposableFi/composable/blob/main/frame/staking-rewards/src/lib.rs#L363) in staking rewards pallet.As it is only accumulating new rewards for an upcoming epoch, the code is proposed to be run inside a new state `State:AccumulatingRewards`.